shriram-jagan/pyminiweather/README.md

 2. Falling thermal bubble (simulates cold bubble falling down)
 3. Colliding thermal bubbles (collision of hot and cold bubble)

 The hot and cold thermal bubbles are created by making sure the background potential temperature is either smaller or larger than that of the potential temperature profile inside the bubble, which follows a squared cosine profile.
 The bubble is then evolved in time.
 A Gauss-Legendre quadrature is employed for the initialization of the hydrostatic states as described in section 3.4.1 in this [article](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/qj.3989).
 We focus on the array-based implementation of the quadrature computation.
-A simple element-wise implementation ([credits](https://github.com/mrnorman/miniWeather)) of numerical integration is given below, where a two dimension matrix of quadrature points is created for each cell and reduced along the two dimensions before writing into the respective conservative variable.
+A simple element-wise implementation ([credits](https://github.com/mrnorman/miniWeather)) of numerical integration is given below, where a two dimension matrix of quadrature points is created for each cell and reduced along the two dimensions before writing into the respective conservative variable (see [original code](https://github.com/mrnorman/miniWeather/blob/31e1f3803220b20e029b28bf62e7379749061db6/c/miniWeather_serial.cpp#L536)).
 ```
 for (k=0; k<nz+2*hs; k++) {
   for (i=0; i<nx+2*hs; i++) {